heytrav/introduction-to-ansible/OUTLINE.md

 Participants will learn to install Ansible and use it to run commands on remote servers.
-They will progress to writing playbooks to automate the creation of cloud resources and the configuration of Linux Servers.
+They will progress to writing playbooks to automate the creation of cloud resources and the configuration of Linux servers.

 The course does not cover automating the configuration of Windows servers or networking hardware.